An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 In these three examples a varchar value is implicitly converted to nvarchar.
 This should always be permitted, as there is no loss of information and there is no performance issue.
 But this is bad:

 In all these queries, the varchar column gets converted to nvarchar.
-If there is an ANSI collation, the index will be still seeked, but in a less efficient way (that is at least my experience).
-With an SQL collation it's useless.
-The rules should not be dependent on the collation, why the worst case should be considered.
+If the column has a Windows collation, the index can be still seeked, but in a less efficient way.
+With an SQL collation, the index is useless.
+The rule should not be dependent on the collation, but the worst case should be considered.
+Thus, all these queries would reward an error message when strict checks are in effect.
+Note that there should be an error, regardless whether the column is indexed or not.
+(As an index may be added in the future.)

 This query is less clear-cut: